littlebrat/littlebrat/README.md

 # Hello, World! 👋

 I'm Nuno, a passionate and diligent software engineer.
-I currently work at CERN as a Full Stack Developer where I'm part of a great team that develops software for Particle Accelator Hardware 🚀
+I currently work at Breitling as a Full Stack Engineer 🚀

-This is my current team: https://epc-ccs.web.cern.ch/content/tools

 *Feel free to reach out to me!*